zaiisao/Documentation/en/cloud-recording/cloud_recording_individual_mode.md

 This article explains how to record a call in individual recording mode by using the RESTful API.

 Before proceeding, ensure that you know how to use Agora Cloud Recording by using the RESTful API.
 For more information, see [Agora Cloud Recording RESTful API Quickstart](../../en/cloud-recording/cloud_recording_rest.md).
 You must select either individual recording mode or composite recording mode when you start the recording.
 You cannot switch between the two modes after a recording starts.

-See [How to choose the right recording mode](#choose_mode) to decide which mode you should use.
+See [Differences between individual recording mode and composite recording mode](https://docs.agora.io/en/faq/recording_mode) to decide which mode you should use.

 > We assume that each UID in the channel sends audio and video streams.
 If a UID does not send any audio or video stream, such as the audience in a live broadcast, no file is generated, except for Web users.